nvtkaszpir/prusa-esp32-node-red-time-lapse/README.md

 - adding code to list files for render videos/images in web ui;
   there are other better solutions there such as [Csongor Varga code](https://flows.nodered.org/flow/44bc7ad491aacb4253dd8a5f757b5407)

+## TODO

+- ? script to process dumped flow and strip sensitive data with jq, so that it can be added to git safely

+- ? script to process flows from git with secrets.json to replace entries, also provide secrets.json.dist as an example for input with some comments

+- make v1 branch for current code

+- make v2 branch for future code, see below

+- replace trigger before gate with delay 25s, should help with those videos when print ends and print head is still over the printed item
+- save daily print counter state to avoid writing to existing directories
+- add timestamps to camera images with ImageMagick
+- detect camera errors + add retry
+- detect bad camera captuers + add retry

+- gcode per layer
+- button triggered by magnet
+- cable to esp32
+- code to esp32
+- ? led on esp32 that images are still captured
+- how to deal with the corner case when printing very close to the button - use gcode to trigger on-board pins, is is supported by Prusa Mini?

+## Future plans

+Currenlty project fuflills the needs I wanted.

+Recording some videos has this issue that print head movement is sometimes annoying and the only way to fix it is to use custom gcode to move print head per layer to specific place and then trigger an image capture.

+Above can be done with physical button attached to esp32 which will trigger node-red event that will trigger the flow to capture image.

+Still, this option is less invasive for me than other options like octoprint, because it requires only injecting specific gcode per layer.

+Benefits:

+- taking photo per layer and not every 10s when printing in some random location
+- no more moving print head
+- you can place print bed in desired position for example all forward
+- no need to attach esp32 camera to print bed - no more blurred images due movement, and esp32 camera can be in one static spot, so the occupied space by printer is lower

+Disadvantages:

+- more complex - needs gcode, physical button (magnet triggered is the safest one), extra esphome code and node-red mqtt event node or similiar
+- sligthly slower print - due gcode and extra print head/bed moves
+- stringing - due gcode it may produce more filament strings, needs to adjust retraction for that phase